aammd/MS_computational_ecology_opinion/reviews.md

 > approaches.
 I think we can highlight Data and Software Carpentry as great
 > resources, and perhaps talk about training considerations for graduate level
 > students, especially?

-Overall, I recommend major revision of the manuscript where the above-mentioned issues must be taken into account.
-There also are some minor concerns and questions  (for example, I am intrigued by the star on page 7, line 150…), but there is no need to discuss them at this stage, as the manuscript should be reviewed again after the major revision has been made.